perepiolcamaxim/APA_Project/README.md

-# Analiza și proiectarea algoritmilor- Proiect de an
-Calculator pentru numere binare
+# Calculator for binary numbers